artemkv/artemkv.github.io/supervised_learning.md

 - If we plot number of tp and fp, weighted, `(tp / all positives) to (fp / all negatives)`, we can see how exactly the number of fp grow with growth of tp with the respect to threshold
 - Every point on that line will correspond to a certain threshold
 - When we classify randomly (50/50), the dependency is linear: more tp → more fp.
 Basically, whatever threshold we pick, we always get the exact ratios
-- But when we have a well-trained model and well-sepatated data points, the chart tends to look more like an "r": Initially, lowering the threshold, we are able to catch more and more tp without suffering from increase in fp.
+- But when we have a well-trained model and well-separated data points, the chart tends to look more like an "r": Initially, lowering the threshold, we are able to catch more and more tp without suffering from increase in fp.
 But eventually we lower it too much and number of fp begins to grow very fast
 - The better the model and the better the separation, the more the chart is curved, meaning we can lower the threshold so to catch almost all tp before seeing a sudden increase in fp
 - This can be quantified by taking the square under the curve.
 The lowest possible value is 0.5, the highest is 1
 - So ROC curve can be used to compare different models (e.g. logistic regression vs random forest)

 ## SVM optimization